 Explorer and navigator Columbus was born in 1451, in the Republic of Genoa (Italy) to the son of a weaver.
 Columbus first went to sea as a teenager, participating in several trading voyages in the Mediterranean and Aegean seas.
 One such voyage, to the island of Khios, in modern day Greece, brought him the closest he would come to Asia.

-Rejected by the Portuguese king for a three-ship voyage of discovery, Columbus took his plan first to Genoa and then to Venice but was rejected there too.
+Rejected by the Portuguese king for a three-ship voyage of discovery, Columbus took his plan first to Genoa and then to Venice but was rejected there, too.
 He then went to the Spanish monarchy of Isabella of Castille and Ferdinand of Aragon, in 1486.
-Their nautical experts too were skeptical and initially, Columbus was rejected.
-The idea however, must have intrigued the monarchs, for they kept Columbus on a retainer.
-But their focus was on a war with the Muslims and Columbus would have to wait.
+Their nautical experts were also skeptical and initially, Columbus was rejected.
+The idea, however, must have intrigued the monarchs, for they kept Columbus on a retainer.
+But their focus was on a war with the Muslims.
+Columbus would have to wait.

-Columbus continued to lobby the royal court and soon after the Spanish army captured the last Muslim stronghold in Granada in January of 1492, the monarchs agreed to finance his expedition.
+Columbus continued to lobby the royal court and soon after the Spanish army captured the last Muslim stronghold in Granada in January of 1492.
+Shortly after, the monarchs agreed to finance his expedition.
 In August of 1492, Columbus left Spain in the Santa Maria, with the Pinta and the Niña along side.
 After 36 days of sailing, Columbus and several crewmen set foot on an island in the present day Bahamas, claiming it for Spain.
 There he encountered a timid but friendly group of natives who were open to trade with the sailors exchanging glass beads, cotton balls, parrots and spears.
 The Europeans also noticed bits of gold the natives wore for adornment.